IamNotBrianZ/Modern-Industrialization-Refreshed/readme.md

 ## Port GregTech: Refreshed to Modern Industrialization

 Made this for the lack of GTM in ATM10
 (GregTech: Refreshed is the default texture for GTM)
+Requires **Fusion** mod to work

+## Issues

+MI has its own texture loader, so CTM on machine controllers and hatches won't work

 ## Credits
 Texture taken from GregTech: Refreshed (Made by ULSTICK)